 Answer: The value chain consists of research and development, design, production or purchase, marketing, distribution, and customer service.
-Research and development refers to researching and developing new or improved products or services and the processes for producing them.
-Design involves the detailed engineering of products and services and the processes for producing them.
+Research and development refers to researching and developing new or improved products or services and the processes used to produce them.
+Design involves the detailed engineering of products and services and the processes used to produce them.
 Production or purchases refers to the resources used to produce a product or service or to purchase finished merchandise intended for resale.
 Marketing is the promotion and advertising of products or services.
-Distribution is the delivery of products or services to customers and customer service provides support for customers after the sale.
+Distribution is the delivery of products or services to customers and customer service provides support for customers after the sale of the product or service.